 Factor #3: New Products or New Services

-What all of this means that it is an incentive is necessary to be more accepting of having the product line underperform for a while.
+All of this means that an incentive is necessary to accept having the product line underperform for a while.

 Factor #4: The Lack of Forecast Accuracy Checking

-Companies that sell high volume items quite often do track sales forecast accuracy, but few hold their salespeople accountable.
-This is a long term and widespread problem, but I have yet to find a company that measured the forecast error of their salesforce.
+Companies that sell high-volume items quite often track sales forecast accuracy, but few hold their salespeople accountable.
+This is a long-term and widespread problem, but I have yet to find a company that measured their salesforce’s forecast error.

 Sales Management Setting the Sales Forecast

 According to salespeople with which I have discussed this subject, in many cases, sales management sets or overrides the forecast values in the CRM system for their sales team.
 Sales management often gives the impression that the salespeople have added the sales forecasts.
-This brings up apparent problems in checking the forecast accuracy of the forecasts that are produced by the actual salespeople.
-This is an enormous faux pas that would not be accepted in other types of forecasting, yet in sales forecasting, it is a matter of routine.
+This brings up apparent problems in checking the forecast accuracy of the forecasts that the actual salespeople produce.
+This is an enormous faux pas that would not be accepted in other forecasting types, yet it is a matter of routine in sales forecasting.

 Often consensus forecasting improvement is confused or mingled with bias reduction.
 This is a very significant error that undermines the understanding of CBF.
-Bias can be and most often is present in both the consensus side as well as the statistical forecasting side.
+Bias can be and most often is present in both the consensus side and the statistical forecasting side.
 The objective is to remove bias from both sides.
 However, very few companies do.

-Below are listed both business and technology reasons why bias reduction does not tend to be a focus of companies.
+Below are listed both business and technology reasons why bias reduction does not tend to focus on companies.

 Who is Focused on Bias Reduction?